 One exception we have seen is with deer.
 Even though they have smaller hooves, they do not like the unstable footing and will usually look for other paths or routes to roam.
 Due to their incredible jumping abilities, we recommend a 12′ or deeper guard to provide a sufficient deterrent.
 They can easily jump a 6′ or 8′ distance but usually won’t attempt a 12′ or longer leap.

 Texas Gate Summery

-Whether a large farm and ranch operation with frequent traffic or a remote area with sporadic traffic, a cattle guard can be an excellent option to keeping your livestock where you want them, grazing and growing.
+Whether a large farm and ranch operation with frequent traffic or a remote area with sporadic traffic, a cattle guard can be an excellent option for keeping your livestock where you want them, grazing and growing.
 Keep in mind they don’t work for all animals, but are a terrific option for cattle and convenience.
-Visit Barn World for their large selection and ask their knowledgeable staff if a guard is right for your operation..
+Visit Barn World for their large selection and ask their knowledgeable staff if a guard is right for your operation.